case study • Prototyping

 From these results I gathered that:

-For example, three Fortune 500 companies learned that employees' focus and efficiency are disrupted when they spend a large amount of time switching between applications and websites [8].
+Three Fortune 500 companies learned that employees' focus and efficiency are disrupted when they spend a large amount of time switching between applications and websites[8].

-Global email use produces CO₂ emissions equivalent to 63 million cars every year, highlighting the effects of receiving receipts even through email [6].
+Global email use produces CO₂ emissions equivalent to 63 million cars every year, highlighting the effects of e-receipts [6].

 step 3:

-TD MySpend connects directly to users’ TD accounts to track and notify purchase activities in real time [11].
-While it offers virtual receipts after transactions are completed, these are created by TD MySpend and not by the merchant [12].
+TD MySpend tracks and notifies purchases in real time[11], and while it offers virtual receipts after transactions are completed, these are not created by the merchant[12].

-My goal is to bridge this gap between transactions-to-consumers-to-financial record-keeping by laying the groundwork for its full digitalization.
+My goal is to bridge the existing gap between transactions-to-consumers-to-financial record-keeping process by laying the groundwork for its full digitalization.

 Low-Fidelity Prototype